 #4 - Drying Racks

-Drying racks are used to dry shoes and other non-fabric things, so they don't tumble while drying.
-Racks come in both internal and external varieties and are typically an extra item.
+Drying racks prevent shoes and other non-fabric items from tumbling while drying.
+They are typically an extra item and come in internal and external varieties.
 Only non-ducted clothes dryers with an exhaust grille in the front door are eligible for external racks.

 #5 - Child Lock Controls

 If you have young children who like to explore, consider a model with safety features like child locks.
-This usually requires a specific combination of buttons to be pressed before the dryer can be opened or started, preventing accidental usage.
-It's generally recommended for families with children to avoid machines that automatically start.
+These usually require a specific combination of buttons to be pressed before the dryer can be opened or started, preventing accidental usage.
+It's generally recommended that families with children avoid machines that automatically start.

 #5 - Variety of Features

-Typically, the higher the price of your dryer, the more features it will offer.
-Basic models offer essential programs like quick cycles and specialised settings for light and heavy garments.
-More premium models offer a wider array.
+Typically, the higher the price of your dryer, the more features it offers.
+Basic models offer essential programs like quick cycles and specialised settings for light and heavy garments, while premium models offer a wider array.

 Although these might seem like unnecessary additions, they are designed for efficiency.
-Running slightly damp clothing on a quick cycle rather than a full one will conserve energy and, in turn, save you money.
+Running slightly damp clothing on a quick cycle rather than a full one conserves energy, saving money.

 Frequently Asked Questions (FAQs)